Bridging Local and Global Knowledge via Transformer in Board Games: Experiments

-We examine the attention values from the Transformer blocks of \texttt{R3(RRT)}, which was trained as described in Subsection \ref{exp:circular_pattern}, to understand the model's focus in 19x19 Go.
-In the Transformer block, each token corresponds to an attention map where the values indicate the relative importance to other tokens.
-By visualizing the attention values, we can explore the patterns or strategies utilized by the network, providing a possible explanation for its behavior and decision-making process.
-Specifically, we select two Go games, including a circular pattern and a ladder pattern.
-The attention maps represent the relative importance of all positions corresponding to the position marked in green and the redder color on the board represents a higher level of importance relative to it.

-Interestingly, we observe that the attention maps correspond closely to Go knowledge concepts, as shown in Figure \ref{fig:attention_maps}.
-First, in Figure \ref{fig:attn_stone_pos}, the attention map only highlights the white stones that remain alive until the end game.
-It is worth mentioning that the white stones are spread across the entire board, which is extremely challenging for convolutional networks to recognize effectively.
-Second, in Figure \ref{fig:attn_unconfirm_area}, the attention map highlights uncertain territory with higher attention values.
-For example, the territory at the center of the board is not surrounded by any player, remaining uncertain territory with high attention values.
-Conversely, the three areas marked by blue rectangles are only surrounded by one player, resulting in low attention values.
-Finally, in Figure \ref{fig:attn_ladder_important_area}, three black stones can escape by following a sequence of moves starting with the green-marked position and connecting to the middle left black stone marked by the blue square.
+We select two 19x19 Go games, including a circular pattern and a ladder pattern.
+Figure \ref{fig:attention_maps} illustrates the attention maps for the position marked in green, with redder colors indicating higher levels of relative importance.
+Interestingly, these attention maps correspond closely to Go knowledge concepts.
+First, the attention map in Figure \ref{fig:attn_stone_pos} focuses exclusively on the white stones that remain alive until the end game, aligning with the life-and-death concept in Go.
+Notably, these stones are spread across the entire board, making them extremely challenging for convolutional networks to recognize effectively.
+Second, the attention map in Figure \ref{fig:attn_unconfirm_area} highlights uncertain territory.
+The center area, not surrounded by any player, shows high attention values, while the three areas marked by blue rectangles, surrounded by one player, show low attention values.
+Finally, the attention map in Figure \ref{fig:attn_ladder_important_area} highlights important positions.
+The three black stones can escape by following a sequence of moves starting with the green-marked position and connecting to the middle left black stone marked by the blue square.
 Interestingly, the attention map focuses on three black stones as well as the middle left black stone, indicating that it captures the concept of the ladder pattern.
-The above attention maps offer an opportunity for interpretability and explainability.